To download your Access Keys, please visit our website Access Key Library

 What is an Access Key?

 An Access Key is an accessibility guide presented in a Portable Document Format (pdf).
-Access Keys are downloadable free of charge from the library page on our website as well as from the website of the clients we work closely with.
+Access Keys are downloadable free of charge from our website library page as well as from the website of the clients we work closely with.
 Access Keys can be printed.
-They are all mobile responsive and can be downloaded and accessed on any mobile device, via our website.
+They are mobile responsive and can be downloaded and accessed on any mobile device, via our website.

 Access Keys also prove to be an invaluable reflective tool for people who experience cognitive impairment and difficulties recalling recent events.
 Cognitive impairment may impact short or long-term memory retention.
 Memory loss may include difficulty learning new information and not being able to remember past events or information that was once familiar.
 This may lead to confusion, disorientation or recall of memories.
 Our Access Keys not only provide predictability, structure and orientation for people who experience cognitive impairment but also act as a distinctive reflective communication tool; providing a pivotal link between experience and recall.